SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 ### Application Configuration Parameters

 - Configure UC from the slcp component.
-- Open **sl_si91x_dac.slcp** project file select **software component** tab and search for **DAC** in search bar.
+- Open the **sl_si91x_dac.slcp** project file, select the **Software Component** tab, and search for **DAC** in the search bar.
-- Using configuration wizard one can configure different parameters.
+- Use the configuration wizard to configure different parameters.
 Below are the configuration screen, where user can select as per requirement.

   - **DAC Peripheral Configuration**